na-na-hi/renget/archive/6wfys.md

 2. Fixing skyrim's combat.
 This is very simple - you **install Engarde** and run the synthesis patcher, then pick a combat overhaul and use *only* its combat AI (Vanilla, for example, has two handed barbarian bandits prefer blocking over any other action.
 This is not really a step you can skip.)

 *But nwahman I know you're hiding your 6 million combat mod super bayonetta rape killmove enabled modlist!*
-I honestly just use True Armor and Valravn these days.
+I honestly just use True Armor/KYE2 and Valravn these days.
 Anything else is either visual flair, balance tweaks or Precision tweaks.

 *But nwahman I need my enemies to SHIT THEMSELVES* Maximum Carnage - makes your enemies shit themselves